About Us

 Inferior Turbinectomy (IT)

-Turbinectomy is a procedure done to relieve nasal congestion.
-It can also be done along with FESS and Septoplasty, to treat obstructive sleep apnea.
+Turbinoplasty is a procedure done to relieve nasal congestion.
+It can also be done along with FESS and Septoplasty, to treat obstructive sleep apnoea.
 The inferior turbinate, consisting of soft tissues and bones, is prone to swelling causing obstruction.
 It is reshaped and trimmed to improve breathing through the nose.

 Bleeding after FESS, Septoplasty, and IT